 |second Morava E-theory|

 |th Morava K-theory|

 |th Morava E-theory|

 |geometric context||universal additive bivariant (preserves split exact sequences)||universal localizing bivariant (preserves all exact sequences in the middle)||universal additive invariant||universal localizing invariant|

 |noncommutative algebraic geometry||noncommutative motives||noncommutative motives||algebraic K-theory||non-connective algebraic K-theory|

 |noncommutative topology||KK-theory||E-theory||operator K-theory||…|

 A reference for classical constructions is

-The -categorical picture is described in
+The (infinity,1)-category theory picture is discussed in

 For discussion of stable phenomena in algebraic K-theory, see section 4 of